scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Non-negative matrix factorization.

-For document clustering, the document corpus can be projected onto a "k-dimensional semantic space," with each axis corresponding to a particular topic and each document being represented as a linear combination of those topics [Xu_03]_.
+For document clustering, the document corpus can be projected onto a k-dimensional semantic space, with each axis corresponding to a particular topic and each document being represented as a linear combination of those topics [Xu_03]_.
 With methods such as latent semantic indexing, the derived latent semantic space is orthogonal.
 Because of this, these type of methods can't easily handle cases where corpus topics overlap, as can often be the case.
-NMF, on the other hand, because the derived latent semantic space is not required to be orthogonal, can find directions for related or overlapping topics.
+Conversely, NMF, can find directions for related or overlapping topics because the derived latent semantic space is not required to be orthogonal,

-We applied NMF to each essay of interest using Scikit-Learn version 0.16, which uses the projected gradient solver [Lin07]_.
-NMF utilizes document frequency counts, so we calculated the tfidf matrix for unigrams, bigrams, and trigrams.
-We limited the tokens to those that appeared in at least 1% of the documents.
+NMF was applied to each essay of interest using scikit-learn (version 0.16), which uses the projected gradient solver [Lin07]_.
+NMF utilizes document frequency counts, so the tfidf matrix for unigrams, bigrams, and trigrams was calculated, while limiting tokens to those appearing in at least 1% of the documents (minimum frequency).
-We calculated NMF with k = 25, which factorized the tfidf matrix into two matrices, W and H. The dimensions are n_samples x 25 and 25 x n_features for W and H, respectively.
-Group descriptions were given by top-ranked terms (the most distinctive) in the columns of H. Document membership weights were given by the rows of W. We calculated the maximum value in each row of W to determine essay group membership.
-We chose to have 25 groupings somewhat arbitrarily, though we did try using cosine similarity measures to determine when the groupings were the most dissimilar.
+NMF was calculated with k = 25 dimensions, which factorized the tfidf matrix into two matrices, W and H. The dimensions were n_samples x 25 and 25 x n_features for W and H, respectively.
+Group descriptions were given by top-ranked terms (the most distinctive) in the columns of H. Document membership weights were given by the rows of W. The maximum value in each row of W  determined essay group membership.

 Permutation Testing
 *******************

-Permutation testing
+Permutation testing ( WE DIDN"T END UP DOING THIS - SKIP?)

 TF-IDF
 ******